Engine 2

 Compliance posture.

-Cloud-subprocessor BAAs (AWS, Anthropic, Vercel) are in active negotiation; customer BAAs are part of design-partner onboarding once the upstream chain is in place.
+Upstream subprocessor BAAs are active: AWS Business Associate Addendum (account-scoped) and the Microsoft Online Services HIPAA BAA.
+Customer BAAs are part of design-partner onboarding.
 PHI is processed in memory and not persisted by UNMIRI after the response is returned.
+Effective dates are on the subprocessors page.

 The CDS-specific compliance layer is the FDA exemption framework above.
 Customer agreements include the four exemption preconditions as contractual obligations, which protects both UNMIRI and the customer from inadvertent classification as a regulated device.